Here we dive into the strategies you can take to lose that weight in key areas to help you look feel and perform better.

 About the Author

 Christopher Djan is a passionate health and fitness enthusiast that consistently delivers results for his clients.
 He has been in the fitness industry for over 7 years and has amassed much of his knowledge through a variety of clientele and self-learning.
 He works at the forefront of creating innovative strategies for client based goals and breaking through boundaries encountered.
-He has currently stolen "When you want to succeed as much as you want to breath, then you'll be successful!" as his own.
+He has currently stolen "When you want to succeed as much as you want to breathe, then you'll be successful!" as his own.